Chymyst/chymyst-core/docs/chymyst02.md

 Let us assume that the resource contains an integer value, so that `readResource()` returns an `Int` while `writeResource()` takes an `Int` argument.

-Since the only way to pass values is to use molecules, let us introduce a `readResult()` molecule with an `Int` value.
+Since there is no shared mutable state, the only way to pass values is to use molecules.
+So let us introduce a `readResult()` molecule with an `Int` value.
-This molecule will be emitted when `readResource()` is run and returns a value.
+This molecule will carry the value returned by `readResource()`.

 Similarly, the `write()` molecule now needs to carry an `Int` value.
 When the `writeResource()` operation has been run (perhaps after some waiting for concurrent access), we will emit a new molecule `writeDone()`.